mrbusche/backseatfan.com/_posts/2010-02-28-steve-alford-swears-at-byu-player.md

     </p>

     <p>
-      Alford said he was trying to congratulate Tavernari, a senior, on an outstanding career at BYU, but that the player &#8220;didn't want to hear that at the time.&#8221; Alford said he has called BYU coach Dave Rose to apologize.
+      Alford said he was trying to congratulate Tavernari, a senior, on an outstanding career at BYU, but that the player "didn't want to hear that at the time."
+Alford said he has called BYU coach Dave Rose to apologize.
     </p>
   </blockquote>